At FloodFlash, we use a layered approach to delivering information about data protection through:

 Links to other websites

-We may contact you by email or telephone for our legitimate marketing purposes, to inform you of your renewal dates, renew your policy and to let you know about other products and services.
-With your consent (as necessary), we may from time to time contact you by SMS or email with details of other products and services.
+We may contact you by email or telephone for our legitimate marketing purposes, including letting you know about other products and services.
+With your consent (as necessary), we may from time to time contact you by SMS or email with details of other products and services, provided you have not opted-out, which you can do by means of following the opt-out link in our emails and text messages.
+You may be automatically subscribed to our newsletter if you are using a corporate email address.

 We use Google Analytics to help analyse use of our website.
 These analytical tools collect standard internet log information and visitor behaviour information in an anonymous form.
 The information generated by the cookie about your use of the website (including your IP address) is transmitted to Google.
 This information is then used to evaluate visitors’ use of the service and to compile statistical reports on activity and usage.
 These services each have their own privacy policies which should be consulted for further information.